icedpygui/IcedPyGui/README.md

 * Use maturin develop (~30 sec compile time, store in local venv)
 * maturin build (~40 sec compile time store in target/wheels)
 * maturin build --release (~4 min compile time stored in target/wheels)
-* Copy over one of the python examples or used the below code
+* Copy over one of the python examples (link above), use the below code, or the demo in the [demo folder](https://github.com/icedpygui/IcedPyGui/tree/main/python_demo).
 ```python
 pip install maturin
 maturin develop